mateusb12/TravelScrapper/README.md

 - Whenever a new cheaper flight appears on the radar, it sends a telegram message to the user

 ## Setup guide
 Look at .env_example for the default pattern.
-Create a .env file on the tokens folder with the following:
+Create a .env file following the pattern stated in the file.
-- KIWI_TOKEN → your tequila API token
-- TELEGRAM_TOKEN →  token of the BOT that will send you telegram messages
-- TELEGRAM_USER_ID → your telegram user number.
-Send a message to @get_my_telegram_chat_id_bot to check it by yourself
-- FIREBASE_TOKENS → self-explanatory, these are mostly database credentials related
-- PORT → port that the flask API will run on.
-Useful for deploying

 After configuring everything on the .env file, you should run
 ```
 apis/travel_api/travel_api_launcher.py